 There are many different species of Salmonella bacteria, some of which can be carried by, or cause ill health in, wild and captive (e.g. pet) reptiles.
 Salmonellosis is a disease caused by bacteria from the Salmonella genus and is a recognised zoonosis (i.e. it can be transmitted from animals to people).

 Salmonella bacteria are naturally found in the gastrointestinal tract of wild and captive reptiles, including snakes, lizards, tortoises and turtles.
-The Salmonella spp. most commonly isolated from reptiles are not often found in humans or other animals, and belong to S. enterica subspecies salamae, arizonae, diarizonae, and houtenae.
+The types of Salmonella most commonly isolated from reptiles are not often found in humans or other animals, and belong to S. enterica subspecies salamae, arizonae, diarizonae, and houtenae.

-Whilst there has been little study into how frequently wild reptiles carry Salmonella in Great Britain (GB) and elsewhere around the world, Garden Wildlife Health has detected S. enterica subspecies diarizonae in a wild adder (Vipera berus) from England.
-This sub-species of Salmonella has also been isolated from wild adders in Germany.
+Whilst there has been little study into how frequently wild reptiles carry Salmonella in Great Britain (GB) and elsewhere around the world, Garden Wildlife Health has detected S. enterica subspecies arizonae and diarizonae in wild adders (Vipera berus) from Great Britain.
+Salmonella enterica subspecies diarizonae has also been isolated from wild adders in Germany.

 Signs of disease

 Although the clinical significance of Salmonella infections in wild and captive reptiles is poorly understood, it is thought that the majority of infections lead to an asymptomatic carrier state and do not result in disease (i.e. the animal does not become unwell, but may be able to transmit the bacteria to other animals and/or humans).
 When illness does occur in reptiles, the clinical signs are variable but can include reduced appetite, skin inflammation, breathing difficulties and abscesses.